Combinatorics of cone types in Coxeter groups: Witnesses of boundary roots

-Furthermore, we show that this minimal witness is the same one for all $z \in W$ with $T(z^{-1}) = T$ (i.e. all $z \in Q(T)$).
-In addition, we show that for any Garside shadow $G$, the set $G^0$ is closed under suffix.
-In this section, for $w \in W$ let $\pi(w)$ be the $\Gamma$-projection of $w$.
-We begin with some basic properties of the set of witnesses.
+Furthermore, we show that this minimal witness is the same one for all $z \in Q(T)$.
+In addition, we show that the set of \textit{tight gates} $\Gamma^0$ is closed under suffix.
+We begin with a basic characterisation of the set of witnesses for a boundary root in terms of intersections of half spaces.